The Story of Star Wars

 The Story of Star Wars is a 1977 record album presenting an abridged version of the events depicted in the film Star Wars, using dialogue and sound effects from the original film.
 The recording was produced by George Lucas and Alan Livingston, and was narrated by Roscoe Lee Browne.
-The script was adapted by E. Jack Kaplan and Cheryl Gard.
-The album was released on 20th Century Fox Records (T-550) and came with an illustrated book.
+The script was adapted by E. Jack Kaplan and Cheryl Gard-Wornson.
+The album was released on 20th Century Fox Records (T-550) and came with an illustrated 16-page souvenir photo book.

 The original film became a hit in the days before home video, so for many fans at the time, this album was the closest to owning a copy of the film they could revisit whenever they wanted.
-The album was also released on compact cassette, 8-track tape, and 4-track reel-to-reel audio tape.
+The album was also released on compact cassette (6101B), 8-track tape (8-550), and 4-track reel-to-reel audio tape.
 It was a commercial success and achieved Gold Record status.